-Book a three-night stay between Monday 16 January-Thursday 30 March and receive a complimentary three-course dinner on your first night, a 10% discount on the bed and breakfast rate, and a glass of Champagne to greet you upon arrival.
+Book a three-night stay arriving on or before Tuesday 28 March and receive a complimentary three-course dinner on your first night, a 10% discount on the bed and breakfast rate, and a glass of Champagne to greet you upon arrival.

 The Endsleigh Gardener